 Similar to a probationary program, the ARD program requires a period of supervision.
-Once the program is competed successfully, the original criminal charges are dismissed, and the offender may request the court to expunge the offenders arrest record and ARD participation.
+Once the program is completed successfully, the original criminal charges are dismissed, and the offender may request the court to expunge the offenders arrest record and ARD participation.
 In Pennsylvania, admission into ARD is controlled by the District Attorney, who has broad discretion as to whom to allow into the program.
 Typically, your attorney will assist you in the process of admission into the ARD program, but your counsel should caution you that there are no guarantees.

 ARD Program Benefits

-Furthermore, the loss of your operating privileges will be for a short period of time, rather than the full year for a first time DUI conviction.
+Furthermore, the loss of your operating privileges will be for a short period of time, rather than the full year for some first time DUI convictions.
 For example, if your blood alcohol is between a .10 and .159, your driving privileges most likely will only be suspended for one month (depending on summary offenses and other variables).
 If you blood alcohol level is above a .16, then your suspension period will most likely be for two months.

 How do I know if I am eligible for the ARD Program?
 Admission into the ARD program is almost completely at the discretion of the District Attorney.
 While 75 Pa.C.S.A. § 1552 requires that each county in Pennsylvania have an ARD program for people accused of DUI, a defendant can be kept out of the program under Pa.C.S.A. § 3807(a)(2) if one of the following has occurred:

-1. The defendant has been found guilty of, or accepted ARD of, a charge brought under Section 3802 within ten (10) years of the date of the current offense.
+1. The defendant has been found guilty of, or accepted ARD, of a charge brought under Section 3802 within ten (10) years of the date of the current offense.
 This limitation doesn’t apply, though, if the charge was for an ungraded misdemeanor under Section 3802(a)(2) and was the accused’s first offense under Section 3802.

 2. The current DUI involved an accident and an individual other than the accused was killed or suffered serious bodily injury as a result.